 Skills for Science Inquiry, Technology Design, Related Communications & Actions

-This page provides information, pedagogical suggestions & resources for helping students develop expertise, confidence & motivation for eventually self-directing science inquiries (e.g., experiments &/or studies), technology/engineering design projects, related communications & sociopolitical actions.
+This page provides information, pedagogical suggestions & resources for helping students develop expertise, confidence & motivation for eventually self–directing science inquiries (e.g., experiments &/or studies), engineering design projects, related communications & personal & sociopolitical actions.

 Skills for RiNA Projects

-Students are likely to need ‘skills’ (e.g., expertise, confidence & motivation) for numerous purposes.
-Given extents of STEM-SE harms, STEPWISE prioritizes skill development like those illustrated at right/below for eventual student-led primary (e.g., studies & experiments) & secondary (e.g., Internet searches) research (see: primary vs. secondary research), social negotiations (including about research results, prior education, etc.) and development & implementation of networked sociopolitical actions to overcome ST[EM]SE harms of their concern.
-For citizen autonomy, STEPWISE prioritizes helping students to assume increasing control over procedures and conclusions (see Lock, 1990, model) of their activities.
+Students likely need ‘skills’ (e.g., expertise, confidence & motivation) for numerous purposes.
+But, given extents of STEM-SE harms, STEPWISE prioritizes skill development like those illustrated at right/below for students’ eventual self-led RiNA projects to overcome ST[EM]SE harms of their concern.
+For citizen autonomy, STEPWISE prioritizes helping students to increasingly gain control over procedures and conclusions (see Lock, 1990, model) of their activities.
 Such self-led knowledge generation & actions can be compromized when teachers and/or textbooks provide extensive guidance – something that seems prevalent where there is intense pressure to orient science/STEM education towards selection & education of potential knowledge producers like engineers, scientists, etc. To help promote citizen autonomy, as with all learning outcomes, we recommend uses of our 3-phase, constructivism-informed, schema for such skill development.
+Resources below are based on STEPWISE, but have largely been informed by my old Skills Apprenticeship Handbook – which I suggest needs to be updated to promote skills learning in STEM-SE contexts.

 ‘Science’ vs. ‘Technology’/Engineering

-Science & technology (or engineering) may be thought of as different fields.
+Science and engineering may be thought of as different fields.
 As indicated at right/below, for example, many believe that their goals differ – with scientists aiming to document & explain existing ’cause’ (C) –> result’ (R) relationships, while engineers (& technologists) seek to invent new C–>R relationships.
-Roth (2001) suggested, however, that – as illustrated below (and elaborated here) – ‘science’ & ‘technology’ in STEM co-affect each other and, so, perhaps have much in common.
+Roth (2001) suggested, however, that – as illustrated below (and elaborated here) – ‘science’ & ‘technology’ in STEM co-affect each other and, so, perhaps have much in common or may be considered hybrid.

 Choosing Variable Combinations to Research